Motor Vehicle and Parking Regulations

 - College staff and faculty must park in the specific areas designated for employees.

-- Student workers and part-time college employees carrying more than six (6) credits at Bucks County Community College must obtain student parking permits and park in student lots only.
+- Student workers and part-time college employees carrying more than six (6) credits at Bucks County Community College are considered students for parking purposes; they must obtain student parking permits and park in student lots only.

-- All visitors park in the Visitors area of Parking Lot B. (See Section III for detailed information.)
+- Visitors should park in the Visitors area of Parking Lot B. (See Section III for detailed information.)

 - UNAUTHORIZED PARKING IN HANDICAPPED OR INFIRMARY SPACES WILL RESULT IN A FINE.
 (See Section III, Paragraph D.)